Definition: lasers based on liquid or solid dyes as gain media

 Note that many laser dyes and some of the used solvents are poisonous and partly also carcinogenic.
 One should therefore carefully avoid to expose the skin to such a dye solution, or even to spill the dye by operating a not properly assembled dye circulating system.
 A particularly hazardous solvent, sometimes used for cyanide dyes, is dimethylsulfoxide (DMSO), which greatly accelerates the transport of dyes into the skin.
 (See also the article on laser safety.)

 Dye lasers are normally pumped at relatively short wavelengths.
 Some typical options are:

-- Many dyes can be pumped with a green laser such as an argon ion laser or a frequency-doubled solid-state laser.
+- Many dyes can be pumped with a green laser such as a frequency-doubled solid-state laser or an argon ion laser.
 For 532-nm pumping, for example, laser emission may then be in the green, yellow, orange, red or near infrared spectral region.

 - Laser dyes for shorter emission wavelengths (for example, exalite, stilbene and coumarin) have to be pumped at shorter wavelengths – typically, with ultraviolet light.
 For example one may use a Q-switched and frequency-tripled Nd:YAG laser at 355 nm, or a frequency-quadrupled Nd:YAG laser at 266 nm.